Crossarchus

 Crossarchus is a mongoose genus, commonly referred to as kusimanse, often cusimanse, mangue, or dwarf mongoose.
 They are placed in the subfamily Mungotinae, which are small, highly social mongooses.

 Range and habitat

 Members of this genus are found in the swamplands and forests of central and western Africa, in the countries of Ghana, Ivory Coast, Liberia, and Sierra Leone.

 Species

 Diet

 They feed on insects, larvae, small reptiles, crabs and berries.
 They use their claws and snouts for digging in leaf litter, under rotted trees and stones for the insects and larvae.
 They will also wade into shallow streams looking for freshwater crabs.

 In most areas where members of Crossarchus live, they are the numerically dominant members of the forest carnivore community.

 Reproduction

-Females are polyestrus and if not mated will come into heat nine times in a year.
+Females are polyestrous and if not mated will come into heat nine times in a year.
 Litters range from 2-3 per year.
 The young can open their eyes in about twelve days, eating solid food in three weeks and have adult hair in five weeks.